 They may have trouble writing journals initially.
 In that case, they can try beginning their mornings with a daily gratitude practice.

-The dementia caregivers are looking after people that society usually turns a blind eye on.
+Dementia caregivers are looking after people that society usually turns a blind eye to.
 That is one of the most remarkable strengths they already have.

 Here’s how to focus on their strengths:

 - Listen to what others say they are good at.
 If somebody says “Hey, you are a selfless caregiver,” let that sink in.
 That is their strength.